erictt/computer-science-learning/algorithms-1/week-2.md

         * OK.
 Easy to compute.
     * Sedgewick.
 1, 5, 19, 41, 109, 209, 505, 929, 2161, 3905, …
         * Good.
 Tough to beat in empirical studies.
-* I'm thinking about inserting sort, what if in every comparison, i don't compare with the nearest left one, but use binary search way, start with the left center one? that will be `O(N*lgN)`.

 ### Shuffle